ncatlab/nlab-content/pages/3/4/7/6/16743/content.md

 The main interest of the concept of a De Morgan topos lies in the fact that for many statements whose classical (Boolean) validity is lost in intuitionistic logic the De Morgan property delineates precisely the range of toposes where the statement is valid.
 An illustration of this is e.g. the implication that maximal ideals are prime in commutative rings.

 Though such statements are in fact equivalent to the De Morgan property they are better viewed as higher-order properties of De Morgan toposes.

-In contrast, there exists also a long list, mostly due to [Johnstone (1979)](#Johnstone79), of statements equivalent to the De Morgan property, that are logically of the same complexity and are often more convenient to work with.
+In contrast, there exists also a long list, mostly due to [Johnstone (1979)](#Johnstone79), of statements equivalent to the De Morgan property, that are logically of the same complexity and are often more convenient to work with than the original definition.
 Some of the most important of these appear in the following:

 +-- {: .num_prop #deMorgan_equivalents}
 ###### Proposition